corrode/corrode.github.io/content/services/_index.md

 I offer **friendly, human-centered** mentoring based on a decade of Rust experience and dozens of production success stories.
 I provide support for teams who care.

+My expertise focuses on three key areas:
+- **Time**: Get to production faster through proven strategies and best practices
+- **Quality**: Learn to write robust, idiomatic Rust code
+- **Cost**: Avoid costly mistakes and rework by getting it right the first time

 My training helps you get Rust to production in half the time and brings your team up to speed in 2 months instead of 4.
 It's the training which prepares you for the years to come, teaching you how to write Rust code **well**... and then getting out of your way.
 I'll help you navigate the Rust crate ecosystem, systems architecture, code reviews, and idiomatic Rust.